spencels/bcc-site/index.md

 title: Boulder Couch Crash 2018
 subtitle: 'July 19–22, 2018'
 ---
-After a five-year hiatus the Boulder Couch Crash is back, so pack your Chacos, some plaid, and a bottle of sunscreen and visit the happiest city in the U.S.!
+After a five-year hiatus the Boulder Couch Crash is back, so pack your Chacos, some plaid, and a bottle of sunscreen and visit <a href="https://www.nationalgeographic.com/travel/destinations/north-america/united-states/colorado/happiest-city-united-states-boulder-colorado-2017/"> the happiest city in the US! </a>

 ### What is a couch crash?